When Does The Bible Say To Fast

 Main Subheading: Understanding Biblical Fasting

 Fasting in the Bible is more than just abstaining from food; it is a spiritual discipline aimed at drawing closer to God.
 It involves voluntarily abstaining from food or other comforts for a specific period, accompanied by prayer and reflection.
-This practice is often undertaken during times of mourning, repentance, seeking guidance, or expressing gratitude.
+In real terms, this practice is often undertaken during times of mourning, repentance, seeking guidance, or expressing gratitude.
 The purpose of biblical fasting is to humble oneself before God, to focus on spiritual needs rather than physical desires, and to open oneself to divine guidance and revelation.

 Comprehensive Overview of Biblical Fasting